Coinbase Wallet integrates Onboard P2P for crypto purchases in local currency

 The feature is available in Nigeria with sights set on more than 50 countries within the year.

-Coinbase Wallet, a self-custodial cryptocurrency platform, has partnered with the crypto exchange Onboard, enabling Nigerian users to buy cryptocurrencies directly with naira via Onboard’s peer-to-peer marketplace.
+Coinbase Wallet, an American cryptocurrency company, has partnered with the crypto exchange Onboard to enable Nigerian users to buy crypto assets on Coinbase’s self-custodial wallet using Onboard’s peer-to-peer service.

 The details

-- Through the partnership with Onboard, Coinbase will now facilitate crypto purchases, with Onboard handling verification and providing a secure P2P exchange platform.
+• Through the partnership with Onboard, Coinbase Wallet will now facilitate crypto purchases, with Onboard handling verification and providing a secure P2P exchange platform.

-- According to the announcement, Nigerians can buy crypto on Coinbase without KYC for transactions under $100, expanding access within regulatory limits.
+• According to the announcement, Nigerians can buy crypto on Coinbase Wallet without KYC for transactions under $100, expanding access within regulatory limits.

 Driving the news